cflockhart/cron-descriptor-rust/README.md

 Origial Project in C#, on which the Java version is based: https://github.com/bradymholt/cron-expression-descriptor

 # i18n
-Only English and Spanisih are available right now, but translating from the Java properties files to YAML in `locales` is straightforward.
+Only English and Spanish are available right now, but translating from the Java properties files to YAML in `locales` is straightforward.

 # Usage
 See `tests.rs`.
 E.g.